 May 12, 2022 (CONCORD, NH) – New Hampshire’s Waste Management Council has ruled in favor of Conservation Law Foundation (CLF) on a critical issue in its appeal challenging a permit authorizing the expansion and operation of the Bethlehem, NH landfill.
-The council agreed with CLF’s argument that the landfill does not provide a substantial public benefit because there is no need for most of the disposal capacity it provides.
+The Waste Management Council agreed with CLF that the landfill does not provide a substantial public benefit because there is no need for most of the disposal capacity it provides.

 “We’ve been saying for years that there is simply no need for this facility, and today the Waste Management Council agreed,” said CLF staff attorney Heidi Trimarco.
 “This ruling makes clear that the state cannot permit new landfills that aren’t needed to satisfy New Hampshire’s disposal needs.
 It’s an important decision not only to get the state off its current landfill-expansion treadmill but also to prevent the continued influx of out-of-state waste.”